GongT/km.js/server-tools/gulp-tools/docs/gulp-tools.api.md

 //
 // @public (undocumented)
 export function createJsonFileSync(target: string, creator: ICreateFunction): void;

-// Warning: (ae-missing-release-tag) "createMeta" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function createMeta(source: VinylFile, metadata: any): VinylFile;

 // Warning: (ae-forgotten-export) The symbol "Function" needs to be exported by the entry point _export_all_in_one_index.d.ts
 // Warning: (ae-forgotten-export) The symbol "DebounceController" needs to be exported by the entry point _export_all_in_one_index.d.ts